burghoff/Scientific-Inkscape/README.md

 # The Homogenizer
 The Homogenizer is a utility that can set all fonts, font sizes, and stroke widths in a selection to the same value.
 It also removes any text or path distortions.
 This is most useful when assembling sub-figures, as it allows you to ensure that the whole figure has a uniform look.
 <p align="center"><img src="https://github.com/burghoff/Academic-Inkscape/blob/main/examples/Homogenizer_portable.svg" alt="drawing" ></img></p>

-# Autoexporter
-When writing, it is common to iterate between figure adjustment and writing.
-The Autoexporter makes this easy, automatically exporting files to their final form as they are saved.
-It runs in the background and watches a directory; whenever any SVGs are changed, it automatically converts them to the specified formats.
-Just select (a) the formats you would like to export, (b) what directory you would like it to watch, and (c) where you would like the Autoexporter to put the exports.
-This is especially convenient for documents typset in LaTeX: edits to your SVGs can automatically show up in your document.

-The Advanced options can be used to configure how images and text are stored.
-It can also generate SVGs resistant to Microsoft Office rendering bugs that can be directly inserted into Powerpoint and Word, as well as PDFs that are immune to Adobe Acrobat's rendering bugs.
-It also provides additional options for rasterizing certain elements during the export.
-For additional information on best practices for exporting, see [this page](https://github.com/burghoff/Scientific-Inkscape/blob/main/EXPORTING.md).

 # Text Ghoster
 Placing text labels can sometimes be difficult for dense or small plots.
 The Text Ghoster adds a blurry semi-transparent background to text, allowing it to be legible without obscuring the underlying data.